polar-app/polar-app/apps/pdf/REQUIRED_FEATURES.md

 List of required features we need in the viewer to replace the current viewer

+- Make sure the page that the user was reading is restored on startup.

 - the sidebar filtering doesn't work at all..

 - pointer-events are still enabled on text-highlights for some reason and not